paolo-chiabrera/two-of-one/README.md

 - React Server and Client Components
 - Simplified Data Fetching (no more getStaticProps or getServerSideProps).
 Next.js extends the fetch options object to allow each request to set its caching and revalidating.
+- Prefetching (static and dynamic)
 - Automatic code splitting
 - Server Actions and Turbopack
 - Edge and Node runtimes
 - New next/image, next/font and next/script
 - SEO support (new Metadata API): no need to use Head os Script
+- Improved support for TypeScript, with better type checking and more efficient compilation (custom TypeScript Plugin and type checker)
 - Bigger community

 ### Main cons